CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

 It’s a top down directive.
 Yay!

-Go forth and be lean… Books are bought,  “Lean UX, Sprint, The Lean Enterprise”, maybe even read, possibly even superficially understood
+Go forth and be lean…

 ![Books](lean_illustrations/books.PNG)
+###Books are bought,  “Lean UX, Sprint, The Lean Enterprise”
+Maybe they're even read, possibly superficially understood

 We’re ready, we’ve got mapped our assumptions, captured our hypothesis,  we’ve co-designed our MVP.

 ### You are 100% encouraged and ‘empowered’ to be both Lean and Agile.

 But wait...there's some small print!

-“Within the constraints of a quarterly profit reporting cycle, and working with IT’s six month lead time, assuming you have budget in place a year in advance.”
+> "Within the constraints of a quarterly profit reporting cycle, and working with IT’s six month lead time, assuming you have budget in place a year in advance."

+![Rules](lean_illustrations/rules.PNG)
 ### Oh and, there are a few ‘rules’
-![Rules](lean_illustrations/rules.PNG)

 We’re not a startup, we can’t do all that startup stuff, so: